 Sonic Brand Building Exercise 1: Connect to Your Brand Voice

 Without a listener, your brand’s voice and tone would be meaningless.
 Without a strong message and an intended emotional response, any communication with your audience would just be noise.

-That’s why it’s always best to start this series of exercises off with reconnecting to your company’s vision, and your audience.
+That’s why it’s always best to start this series of exercises off with reconnecting to your company’s vision and audience.

-Take a few moments to revisit and/or familiarize yourself with any documentation that you may have on hand that describes your raison d’etre and whose lives you are impacting.
+Take a few moments to revisit and/or familiarize yourself with any documentation you may have on hand that describes your reason for being and whose lives you are impacting.
 Some examples may include your:

 - Mission and vision statement

 - Content guidelines

 - Public relations materials/company boilerplate/media kit